 Taken ill on a visit to Britain – the queen dies

-It was during one of the many visits to her beloved homeland, the United Kingdom, that Queen Maud was unexpectedly taken ill and hospitalised.
-As soon as he heard the news, her husband King Haakon travelled from Oslo to London – via rail down the European continent and across the English Channel by boat.
+It was during her annual visit to the United Kingdom, that Queen Maud got ill and was hospitalised.
+As soon as he heard the news, her husband King Haakon travelled from Oslo to London, via rail down the European continent and across the English Channel by boat.

 At first, the Norwegian newspapers printed uplifting bulletins.
-In its evening edition Saturday 19 November 1938, Aftenposten reported that the Queen’s condition was improving.
-‘Pulse and temperature normal‘.
+In its evening edition on Saturday 19 November 1938, Aftenposten reported that the Queen’s condition was improving: pulse and temperature normal.
 The newspaper goes on to report that the queen had slept well through the night.
 Her pain had subsided considerably, and Her Majesty was in good spirits.
-The Queen’s lady-in-waiting, Lillian von Hanno, was with her at the clinic.
+The Queen’s lady-in-waiting, Ingeborg von Hanno, was with her at the clinic.
 King Haakon had by now arrived in London and had been visiting his wife during the day.

 The last return to Oslo and the funeral

-The coffin was finally brought ashore at Honnørbryggen and was from there taken to the nearby Akershus Castle chapel where it was to be held until the funeral.
-The funeral took place on Thursday 8 December 1938 in Our Savior’s church (Vår Frelsers Kirke) – today called Oslo Cathedral.
+The coffin was finally brought ashore at Honnørbryggen, and from there taken to the nearby Akershus Castle chapel, where it was to be held until the funeral.
+The funeral took place on Thursday 8 December 1938 in Our Savior’s church – Vår Frelsers Kirke – today called Oslo Cathedral.